rjacobsen0/NonprofitDonationForm/README.md

 one that doesn't already exist because user names must be unique.

 Is there a maximum donation allowed?
 Minimum?

+Does the amount have to be in US dollars?
+Yes.

+Are there restrictions on the donor's name?
+Should it be unique?
+What's the maximum length?

+Does the credit card require billing address?
+Perhaps we should get the donor's address.

+Does the donor get an e-mail confirmation of their donation?
+If so we need email address.

+Couldn't we fill in the user's name for them if they're logged in?

 # Installation Notes